Rum is nice to sip or mix into Daiquiri & Grog cocktails. It's Passover friendly, being grain-free. Make a cocktail today, no beach required!

 During Passover, observant Jews will eat an unleavened bread called matzo (literally, the "Bread of Affliction"), a bland cracker-like flatbread.

-How about review something that does fall under the ok-for-Passover umbrella…rum!
+How about review a spirit that does fall under the ok-for-Passover umbrella…rum!
 A product of sugar cane (and a cousin to molasses), rum is a spirit that’s fine for the holiday.

 I've reviewed Bully Boy rum, so now we'll compare two rum expressions…Bacardi Superior white rum and Brugal Añejo Superior dark rum.